By Tooth And Claw Dragons

 Cultural aspects that differ via variant can be found below.

 Dragons of this element are known for their graceful, lofty architecture that tends to soar high above the ground, yet always in such a way to fit in with the natural world around it.
 Curving walls and stone walkways among the treetops are common sights.
 The dragons themselves have a tendency to be a bit haughty and self-important, and place a great importance on craftsmanship.
-Their artwork tends to look delicate, but in truth be deceptively strong.
+Their artwork tends to look delicate, but in truth is deceptively strong.

 Dragons of this element are known for building settlements by the sea, and in some cases upon it, preferring wooden buildings that are easily moved, or easily replaced if the sea gets restless.
 Settlements by the shore are often built so that the streets are dry at low tide, and partially submerged at high tide.
 The dragons themselves are relatively loosely bound together, though are extremely fierce and united when provoked.
 They love to craft works of art from things taken from the sea, and tend to enjoy lively music.